 Selecting PDDIs to implement using the minimum information model

-Prior work by some members of the task force has sought to develop evidence-based clinical algorithms that consider a patient’s electronic health record information to provide a clinician with actionable information tailored to the patient’s specific context.
+Prior work by some members of the Task Force sought to develop evidence-based clinical algorithms that consider a patient’s electronic health record information to provide a clinician with actionable information tailored to the patient’s specific context.
 The algorithms are formulated as decision trees to provide concise information including the interaction description, the purported mechanism and possible effects, the evidence supporting the mechanism and effects along with citations listed in the footnotes.
-A sample decision tree illustrating the management options can be found in the appendix (see Appendix B).
+Two sample decision trees can be found in Appendix B.

-The task force built on this prior work by selecting PDDIs to demonstrate the new minimum information model and then creating decision trees for each of the PDDIs that they selected.
-A sub-team of the task force with clinical drug expertise selected the PDDIs.
+The Task Force built on this prior work by selecting PDDIs to demonstrate the new minimum information model and then creating decision trees for each of the PDDIs that they selected.
+A sub-team of the Task Force with clinical drug expertise selected the PDDIs.
 Draft decision trees were presented during sub-team monthly meetings for thorough discussion.
 Revisions were made iteratively until the group reached consensus on the presented drafts and finalized the decision trees.

-Early on, the task force discussed how to select the PDDIs for developing decision trees.
-One option was to choose the most serious PDDIs.
-However, it was noted that the seriousness of a PDDI depends a great deal on the patient characteristics context.
+Early on, the Task Force discussed how to select the PDDIs for developing decision trees.
+One option was to selectthe most serious PDDIs.
+However, it was noted that the seriousness of a PDDI depends on the patient characteristics.
 This meant that it would be difficult to identify PDDIs that were considered the most serious in all clinical settings and for all patients.
-An alternative approach was to choose PDDIs that would allow the task force to demonstrate how the information model should be used when facing known issues with PDDI evidence and knowledge.
-Toward that aim, participants were requested to provide suggestions of PDDIs meeting at least one or more of the following criteria:
+An alternative approach was to choose PDDIs that would allow the Task Force to demonstrate how the information model should be used when facing known issues with PDDI evidence and knowledge.
+Toward that aim, participants were requested to provide suggestions of PDDIs meeting at least one or more of the following criteria which follow from the aforementioned information categories suggested by attendees of the AHRQ conference series (see Introduction):

-The interaction could (and should) be contextualized for specific patients or clinical circumstances.
+The interaction could (and should) be contextualized for specific patients or clinical circumstances,

-The interaction applies at the class level.
+The interaction applies at the class level,

-The interaction does not apply at the class level.
+The interaction does not apply at the class level,

-The mechanism is known and is pharmacokinetic.
+The mechanism is known and is pharmacokinetic,

-The mechanism is known and is pharmacodynamic.
+The mechanism is known and is pharmacodynamic,

-The mechanism is not known.
+The mechanism is not well elucidated

-The evidence supporting the interaction is strong.
+The evidence supporting the interaction is strong,

-The evidence supporting the interaction is weak.
+The evidence supporting the interaction is weak,

-The frequency of exposure data is available.
+The frequency of exposure data is available,

-The frequency of exposure data is not available.
+The frequency of exposure data is not available,

-The frequency of adverse event data is available.
+The frequency of adverse event data is available,

-The frequency of adverse event data is not available.
+The frequency of adverse event data is not available,

-The recommended action is “monitor” or “take note”.
+The recommended action is “monitor” or “take note”,

-The recommended action is “avoid”.
+The recommended action is “avoid”, or

 The recommended action is “a clear alternative drug and dose”.